Understanding Social Engineering: The Ins and Outs

 Don’t open suspicious emails, click on suspicious links, or download suspicious attachments.

 Familiarize yourself with your company’s privacy and security policies.
 Don’t let strangers into secure areas - question them.

 Don’t share your computer with others and lock it when not in use.

 Set your spam filters high.

-Use two-factor-authentication.
-Even if hackers get hold of your login credentials, they won’t be able to get into your accounts as they will need to pass a second confirmation step.
+Use multi-factor authentication.
+Even if hackers get hold of your login credentials, they won’t be able to get into your accounts because they will need to pass an additional confirmation step.

 Educate your employees and coworkers on how to recognize social engineering attacks.

 Avoid sharing names of your kids, pets, place or date of birth, or other personal details online.

 Be cautious of online-only friendships.